vanitha-5/Streamlining_ticket/README.md

 # Streamlining_ticket
+# Project Title
+Streamlining Ticket Assignment for Efficient Support Operations
+# Project Description
-This project, “Streamlining Ticket Assignment for Efficient Support Operations,” aims to improve the efficiency of handling support requests in an organization.
-Many companies receive a large number of support tickets every day, and manually assigning these tickets to the correct team can lead to delays and errors.
-To overcome this problem, this project implements an automated ticket assignment system.
+This project focuses on improving the efficiency of handling support tickets in an organization.
+In many companies, support teams receive a large number of requests from users.
+Manually assigning these tickets to the correct team can take time and may cause delays in resolving issues.
-The system is developed using ServiceNow, which provides tools for managing users, roles, groups, and workflows.
-In this project, users, groups, and roles are created to represent different support teams and responsibilities.
-A table named Operations Related is used to store ticket details such as issue type and ticket information.
-Using Flow Designer, automation flows are created to automatically assign tickets to the appropriate support group based on the issue selected by the user.
-For example, issues related to certificates are assigned to the Certificates group, while platform-related issues such as login problems or 404 errors are assigned to the Platform group.
-Access Control (ACL) rules are also implemented to ensure proper security and control over the system.
+To solve this problem, this project implements an automated ticket assignment system using ServiceNow.
+The system automatically routes support tickets to the appropriate team based on the issue type.
+This helps reduce manual effort, improve response time, and ensure faster issue resolution.
+# Features
+* User creation and management
+* Group creation for different support teams
+* Role-based access control
+* Ticket information storage using tables
+* Automatic ticket assignment using flow automation
+* Secure access using Access Control (ACL)
+# Tools Used
+* ServiceNow
+* Flow Designer
+* Access Control (ACL)
+* ServiceNow Tables / Database
+# Steps Involved
+Creating users in the system.
+Creating groups for different support teams.
+Creating roles to manage access permissions.
+Creating a table to store ticket details.
+Assigning users and roles to groups.
+Implementing access control for security.
+Creating automation flows using Flow Designer to assign tickets to the appropriate groups.
+# Conclusion
-This automated process helps reduce manual effort, improves response time, and ensures that support tickets are handled by the correct team.
-Overall, the project demonstrates how automation in ServiceNow can enhance support operations and improve customer satisfaction.
+This project successfully demonstrates how ticket assignment can be automated using ServiceNow.
+By implementing automated workflows, the system reduces manual effort and ensures that support tickets are assigned to the correct team quickly.
+This improves efficiency in support operations and helps provide faster solutions to users.